-If your 3DS is gathering dust in the corner or you’re thinking about buying one, you’re probably looking for games you can only find on the Nintendo 3DS.
+If your Nintendo 3DS is gathering dust in the corner, or you’re thinking about buying one, you’re probably looking for games you can only find on the Nintendo 3DS.

 Add in the unique puzzles and tweaks on classic Zelda gameplay and you’ve got a game that nearly any fan of games in general needs to play at least a bit of.

 Few games on the 3DS take advantage of the actual 3D capabilities of the hardware as well as Super Mario 3D Land.
 The fact that it would be a great game without those features is almost an aside.

 While it’s not as huge and in-depth as Fire Emblem: Three Houses, Fire Emblem: Awakening may be a better place to start.
 This is the game that showed that the series was beginning to take off in the west, and it’s easier to pick up and play on the go.